aerni/laravel-sync/README.md

     | Remotes
     |--------------------------------------------------------------------------
     |
-    | Define on or more remotes to sync with.
+    | Define on or more remotes you want to sync with.
-    | Each remote is an array with 'username', 'host' and 'root'.
+    | Each remote is an array with 'user', 'host' and 'root'.
     |
     */

     'remotes' => [

         // 'production' => [
-        //     'username' => 'forge',
+        //     'user' => 'forge',
         //     'host' => '104.26.3.113',
         //     'root' => '/home/forge/statamic.com',
         // ],